Student Loan Forgiveness and Repayment for Military and Veterans

 - 8 Best military repayment assistance programs

-- How to qualify for military student loan repayment benefits
+- Qualification for military student loan repayment benefits

-Public Service Loan Forgiveness ( PSLF) is only applicable to the currently employed in the public service for a period of a total of 10 years.
+Public Service Loan Forgiveness (PSLF) is only applicable to the currently employed workers in the public service for a period of a total of 10 years.
 Other than that, there are several other programs offered to military and veterans for student loan forgiveness.
 They are given below.

 The DoD repays those loans that are under the Federal Student Loan Repayment Program.
-In order to provide services to those people who have done their job well, some portion of their loan is forgiven.
+To provide services to those people who have done their job well, some portion of their loan is forgiven.
 The DoD program pays up to $10,000 for the loans and this amount can be increased up to $60,000 in total as long as the holder remains in service for 3 years.
+You must have the eligible federal student loans to qualify for this repayment option and certain other criteria are to be satisfied.

-There are certain options available to veterans which could make them qualify for a student loan forgiveness without getting any consolidation.
+There are certain options available to veterans who can qualify for a student loan forgiveness program without getting any consolidation.
 This is possible if the veteran has a service-connected disability.
 This program has been designed to give relief to veterans who cannot continue their duty as a result of a disability sustained during service.
+If a veteran was injured during a war in his/her service, and cannot continue serving the country, their loans are forgiven under this program.

 This was designed to help those who were at the forefront of war, serving their country.
-To be qualified for this, you must have served for at least 1 year in the Imminent Danger Deemed Area and also hold a Perkins or Direct Student Loan.
+To be qualified for this, you must have served for at least a minimum of 1 year in the Imminent Danger Deemed Area and also hold a Perkins or Direct Student Loan.

 Reduce the burden